Powered by MOMENTUM MEDIA

 Speaking on a Financial Advice Association Australia (FAAA) webinar last week, chief executive Sarah Abood said there is no consensus on whether the FAAA should support any new class of adviser that would be introduced through the second tranche of the government’s Delivering Better Financial Outcomes (DBFO) reforms.

-First announced in December last year, there are still few details around exactly how the new class of adviser would work when it is eventually introduced.
+First announced in December last year, there are still few details about exactly how the new class of adviser would work when it is eventually introduced.
 However, the FAAA wants to hear from members on whether it should include them.

 “A specific question we've asked members to get back to us on is should we be supporting the new class of adviser?” she said.

 “There's views on both sides.
 At the moment, I don't think that there's a strong view either way.
 We have some members who are saying, ‘yes, absolutely, you should support them.
-We need to ensure that they're doing the right thing, that they become a feed through class of member to full professional advice that we're kind of keeping an eye on them and ensuring that the advice they provide is good and is not going to bring the profession into disrepute’.
+We need to ensure that they're doing the right thing, that they become a feed through class of member to full professional advice that we're kind of keeping an eye on them and ensuring that the advice they provide is good and is not going to bring the profession into disrepute.”

 “We have another group of members who are against that and feel that it would dilute our focus on professional advice and that we should not have anything to do with them.”